julianmak/NEMO-related/README.md

 - [ ] create/upload hacked CDFtool commands into Python (probably only of the ones I actually use)

 # key updates:
+* 04 Jul 2018 -- added a Read The Docs document
 * 08 Apr 2018 -- initial commit of a "pyCDFTOOLS" with sample Jupyter notebooks
 * 16 Mar 2018 -- opening of repository as a move to get me to actually do something...